HOW MUCH IS IT GOING TO COST?

 That is typically the first question I am asked by business owners when considering offering health benefits to their employees.
 With the many changes in healthcare and the employer mandates, I find most employers want to be compliant, however, offering an affordable healthcare package is important.

-Many employers contribute a percentage of premiums, which requires a minimum of 50% employer contribution of employee only premium.
-Percentage of premium, is a little more volatile when planning your budget, your contributions will increase as the premiums increase each year at renewal.
+Many employers contribute a percentage of premiums, which requires a minimum of 50% employer contribution of employee-only premium.
+The percentage of premium is a little more volatile when planning your budget, your contributions will increase as the premiums increase each year at renewal.

-If your employees pay a portion of their premium, don’t forget to have a Section 125 POP plan in place, this allows the employees portion of the premium to be deducted pre-tax , which lowers their taxable income, an in turn provides a saving on the employer’s Work Comp rates.
+If your employees pay a portion of their premium, don’t forget to have a Section 125 POP plan in place, this allows the employee’s portion of the premium to be deducted pre-tax, which lowers their taxable income, and in turn, provides a saving on the employer’s Work Comp rates.

 If you are interested in getting more detail on defined contribution, give Sky Financial & Insurance Services, to get more information.
 916-540-7000